 - Variety of Empty Beverage Containers

-- Assign students the “Sugary Beverages” web-activity to learn more about sugar consumption from beverages, the difference between natural and added sugars, the aliases of sugar, and the health issues associated with drinking too much.
+- Show students the “Sugary Beverages” presentation and have them complete the “Sugary Beverages Notes” to help them learn more about sugar consumption from beverages, the difference between natural and added sugars, the aliases of sugar, and the health issues associated with drinking too much.
 The following activities reinforce the concepts discovered in the web activity website.

 - In their small groups, have students go back to their bag of beverages and complete the “Investigating Beverages” activity and data sheets.
 This is where students may need to reference the picture you took early in this lesson.
 Discuss reactions to the amounts of sugar in their beverages, what surprised them and how much their pre/post ranking of beverages compared.

-- After illustrating the amounts of sugar and aliases found in their common beverages, I like to show students this YouTube clip titled “Sugar is Killing You” explaining why sugar is so bad for the body and our health.
+- After illustrating the amounts of sugar and aliases found in their common beverages, I like to show students this YouTube clip titled “The Sugary Truth” explaining why sugar is so bad for the body and our health.

 - As a fun lab, I have students prepare a healthy fruit smoothie and then we analyze the amount of sugar found in them compared to the beverages they analyzed for their project.